 The meeting for the Comprehensive 30-day OSP will be held within 30 calendar days following the start date of the DD authorized service(s) in the Admission OSP.
-It is an in-person meeting; however, team members may participate by phone or other means if they are unable to attend in person.

 The 30 Day Comprehensive OSP is an all-inclusive plan that reflects the person's individual goals, dreams, preferences, functional abilities, strengths, support needs, and risks based on the new, revised or updated assessments, and observations conducted during the first 30 days of the person's receipt of service(s).